What is a D-U-N-S Number?

 To update your D&B profile, please email D&B. It takes up to 2 business days for D&B to provide updated information to Apple.

-During enrollment I received the message, "Your organization is not listed as a legal entity."
-What does this mean?
+If during the enrollment you received the following message: "Your organization is not listed as a legal entity."